bukhsh/RealNetworkData/README.md

  ## Test Cases Diagrams

 The diagrams are in PDF format and are made using a graphing package yEd.

-References
-[1] R. D. Zimmerman, C. E. Murillo-Sanchez, and R. J. Thomas, "MATPOWER: Steady-State Operations, Planning and Analysis Tools for Power Systems Research and Education," Power Systems, IEEE Transactions on, vol. 26, no. 1, pp. 12–19, Feb.
-2011.
-[2] F. Milano, L. Vanfretti, J. C. Morataya, An Open Source Power System Virtual Laboratory: The PSAT Case and Experience, IEEE Transactions on Education, Vol. 51, No. 1, pp. 17-23, February 2008.

 # How to use this archive

-## Whats in it
+## Whats in it?
 Following are the test cases which you can find in this archive:

 ### 39 Bus Case